Print

 • 1/2 teaspoon Salt

-• 7 to 8 tablespoons of Ice Cold Water (update: it is very hot today and my pie crust today used 12 tablespoons, start with 7 to 8 and add untill the dough comes together.)
+• 7 to 8 tablespoons of ice-cold water (update: it is very hot today and my pie crust today used 12 tablespoons, start with 7 to 8 and add until the dough comes together.)

 Instructions